gaqzi/reflections/content/python/access_classmethod_like_property.md

+---
-Title: Access 'classmethod's Like 'property' Methods in Python
+title: Access 'classmethod's Like 'property' Methods in Python
-Date: 2021-11-26
+date: 2021-11-26
+---

 I wanted to add a helper method to an Enum class.
 However, I didn't want to make it a `classmethod` as `property` method made more sense in this particular case.
 Problem is, you aren't supposed to initialize an enum class, and `property` methods can only be accessed from the instances of a class; not from the class itself.